alfredxio/CoNote/README.md

 # CoNote
-Creates Notes on coding websites and store it in your Google Sheets
+A chrome extemsion that creates Notes on coding websites and store it in your Google Sheets